Spring snack bags; let’s put those stickers to good use!

 The best part of this spring activity?

 It works for ALL ages!
 I had my 22-month-old, almost-four-year-old, and five-year-old all working together as I prepped breakfast and drank my hot tea.

 How is this possible?

-I call these activities Breakfast Invitations and you can read more here.
-Simple setups (less than 5 minutes) that will allow you to wake up without a million requests before your morning coffee.
+I call these activities Breakfast Invitations.
+These preschool activities are simple setups (less than five minutes) that will allow you to wake up without a million requests before your morning coffee.
 You prep breakfast as they think.